zsquareplusc/mpy-repl-tool/documentation/getting_started.rst

 .. _github: https://github.com/zsquareplusc/mpy-repl-tool

-Find a micropython board
+Find a MicroPython board
 ========================
 ::

     # list serial ports
     python3 -m there detect

-    # and optionally also test them for a running micropython
+    # and optionally also test them for a running MicroPython
     # (interrupts a running program on target)
     python3 -m there detect --test